 - Your toddler ate your cosmetics

-The Poison Control Center will ask you to provide basic information regarding the poison exposure in order to make accurate recommendations.
-The more specific the information you can provide, the better the Poison Center will be able to help you!
+The Poison Control Center will ask you to provide basic information regarding the poison exposure so they can make accurate recommendations.
+The more specific the information you can provide, the better the Poison Center will be able to help you.
 All calls are free and confidential.

 When you call, you will be asked the following questions:

 - What was the poison? (product name and strength if it is a medication).

 - How much of the poison was involved?

 - How is the person feeling now?
 (Or what symptoms is the person experiencing?)